AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is learning to become a fitness trainer and polyglot instructor.
-Exploring growth, languages, and personal development.
+Abdallah Mekky is on a journey to become a fitness trainer and polyglot instructor, passionate about languages, fitness, and professional growth.